n-athan/fredy/README.md

 You can browse the logs with `docker logs fredy -f`.

+## jobs
+You can export your jobs from the container with `docker cp fredy:/db/jobs.json ./jobs.json`.

 ### 👐 Contributing

 Thanks to all the people who already contributed!